fangfang-zhang/fangfang-zhang.github.io/_pages/CEC2022SS.md

 **Submission Guideline:**

 Please follow the submission guideline from the [IEEE WCCI 2022](https://wcci2022.org/) Submission Website.
 Special session papers are treated the same as regular conference papers.
-Please specify that your paper is for the Special Session on <span style="color: #0000a0">"Evolutionary Machine Learning for Planning and Scheduling"</span>.
+Please specify that your paper is for the Special Session on <span style="color: #0000a0">"CEC-SS-27: Evolutionary Machine Learning for Planning and Scheduling"</span>.
 All papers accepted and presented at WCCI 2022 will be included in the conference proceedings published by IEEE Explore, which are typically indexed by EI.

 **Important Dates:**
 <ol>